Read This First

 Prompt 1: Elabortate on the strengths and weakness of using synthetic AI data to train LLMs.

-The section turns on Strengths of Using Synthetic AI Data to Train LLMs, Weaknesses of Using Synthetic AI Data to Train LLMs, and Weaknesses of Synthetic Data for LLM Training.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Strengths of Using Synthetic AI Data to Train LLMs, Weaknesses of Using Synthetic AI Data to Train LLMs, and Weaknesses of Synthetic Data for LLM Training in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Strengths of Using Synthetic AI Data to Train LLMs distinct from Weaknesses of Using Synthetic AI Data to Train LLMs.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Strengths of Using Synthetic AI Data to Train LLMs distinct from Weaknesses of Using Synthetic AI Data to Train LLMs.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Data Volume and Diversity Scalability